DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/20_analysis/README.md

 7. Process Support
     1. How can Configuration Management support legacy processes like manual application rollouts?
     2. How configuration rollout results should be structured?
+8. Security
+    1. How can credential and personal data be protected?
+    2. How we can achieve security in building&configuring our systems out of images, code and files?

 If there are questions we missed to consider from your point of view, please let us know at [dda@meissa-gmbh.de](mailto:dda@meissa-gmbh.de).